 How to Make Kettle Corn

 Here’s a recipe showing you How to Make Kettle Corn at home!
-Watch the video showing you how to make kettle corn, then scroll to the bottom of this post and print out the recipe so you can make it at home.
+Watch the video showing you how to make this recipe, then scroll to the bottom of this post and print out the recipe so you can make it at home.
 It’s so easy!

 Who will be in the Super Bowl?
 Patriots vs. Packers, Patriots vs Saints, Ravens vs. Packers?
 No one knows.
 I’m hoping that Tom Brady of the Patriots and Aaron Rodgers of the Packers will face each other because they’re two of my favorite players.
 For the mysterious Super Bowl, I made a new and really easy game day recipe.
 If you’re wondering what I made, It’s simple.
 I made Kettle Corn and Cinnamon Kettle Corn.